-- The source data is located in an Azure SQL Server database.
+- The source data is located in an SQL Server database in Azure.
 To simulate the on-premises environment, deployment scripts for this scenario provision an Azure SQL database.
 The AdventureWorks sample database is used as the source data schema and sample data.
 For information on how to copy data from an on-premises database, see copy and transform data to and from SQL Server.

 Ingestion and data storage

 Azure Data Lake Gen2 is used as a temporary staging area during data ingestion.
 You can then use PolyBase to copy data into an Azure Synapse dedicated SQL pool.

 Azure Synapse Analytics is a distributed system designed to perform analytics on large data.
 It supports massive parallel processing (MPP), which makes it suitable for running high-performance analytics.
 Azure Synapse dedicated SQL pool is a target for ongoing ingestion from on-premises.
 It can be used for further processing, as well as serving the data for Power BI through DirectQuery.

 Azure Pipelines is used to orchestrate data ingestion and transformation within your Azure Synapse workspace.